Hero background

 About section

-A project that brings together children, school, and community
+A project bringing together children, schools and community

-In Monduli, among the mountains and Maasai villages, schools do their best with simple resources and large classes.
-Many children have few chances to practise English and grow through creative stimulation.
+In Monduli, between mountains and Maasai villages, schools do their best with simple resources and large classes.
+Many children get few chances to practise their English or take part in creative learning.

-That is why this project exists: to offer practical support to teachers and create learning spaces that go beyond textbooks, made up of games, songs, and everyday activities.
-Each participant brings not only help in the classroom, but also presence, energy, and attention.
+That's why this project exists: to support the teachers in a practical way and create learning moments that go beyond the textbooks, with games, songs and everyday activities.
+Each volunteer brings not just help in the classroom, but time, energy and attention.

-As a volunteer, you will help children learn English in a practical and enjoyable way, support the teachers, and experience the community from the inside.
-An authentic experience that weaves together education, local life, and cultural exchange.
+You'll help the children learn English in a hands-on, fun way, work alongside the teachers and live the community from the inside.
+A grounded, hands-on experience that brings together schooling, daily life and cultural exchange.

 Why participate

-Help children in village schools practise English and grow in confidence through games and simple activities.
+Help children at village schools practise their English and grow more confident through games and simple activities.

-This project is included in Group Solidarity Trip to Tanzania
+This project is part of Group volunteering trip to Tanzania

 The Weekly Program